Mac-V-Sog/project-greyline/README.md

 Typical use cases include:

 - large AXIOM-style or other forensic exports
-- telecom datasets with inconsistent field names and formats
+- CDRs with inconsistent field names and formats
 - mixed exports containing more than one record family
 - ingestion front ends for search or analytics platforms such as Elasticsearch
 - lawful processing environments where provenance and repeatability matter